Multiscale-Biological-Modeling-Course/Multiscale-Biological-Modeling-Course.github.io/_pages/coronavirus/home.md

 As for Dr. Li?
 Despite warning against the risk of the new virus, he contracted COVID-19 from one of his patients on January 8.
 He continued working until he was forced to be admitted to the hospital on January 31.
 Within a week, he was dead, one of the first of millions of COVID-19 casualties.

-## Why were the two outbreaks so different?
+## The sequence of the SARS-CoV-2 spike protein

 The viruses causing the two outbreaks, **SARS coronavirus (SARS-CoV)** and **SARS coronavirus 2 (SARS-CoV-2)** are both **coronaviruses**, which means that their outer membranes are covered in a layer of **spike proteins** that cause them to look like the sun's corona during an eclipse (see figure below).